-Noel Dysart’s bowling career began in 1956 at age 13 when he started spending Sunday afternoons with his dad at the bowling center in a small Minnesota town.
+Noel Dysart’s bowling career began in 1956 at age 13 when he spent Sundays with his dad at the bowling center in Minnesota.

-When the Navy moved him to the Washington area in 1982, he started to bowl in local leagues, became a life member in USBC, and spent every couple of weekends bowling in ABT tournaments.
+When the Navy moved him to the Washington area in 1982, he started to bowl in local leagues, became a life member in USBC, and competed in ABT tournaments.
 For the next 27 years, except for the 4½ years he was stationed outside the area, he continued to participate in Nation’s Capital Area Bowling Association and other bowling events, both locally and nationally.
-Noel has bowled in the Falls Church Commercial league for more than 15 years, including the year their team, which included two Hall of Fame members, won the championship.

 Upon his retirement from the Navy in 2002, Noel increased his participation with the sport of bowling.
 He accepted an appointment as a member of the association’s board of directors and served in that capacity until the 2006 merger of ABC/USBC, which markedly reduced the number of directors.
 In 2003, Noel returned to Navy employment, taking a job at the Bethesda Naval Bowling Center, which he later managed from 2008 to its closure in July 2019.
 At that center, he took over the coaching and management of the youth league.

-Always active in collecting funds for BVL, he identified the organization as a resource for support of our Wounded Warriors, who were being treated at the hospital.
-BVL provided funding for the recovering patients to bowl, and Noel worked with them to increase their ability to participate in the sport.
+Always active in collecting funds for BVL, he identified the organization as a resource for support of our Wounded Warriors.

 Noel Dysart is an accomplished bowler who has served his country and our association.
 An honored position has been reserved for him in the Nation’s Capital Area United States Bowling Congress Association Hall of Fame.